 - Blue Green – Relatively calm yet some emotional energy is present.

-The three above colors are often displayed when our skin temperature is warmer due to increased or high blood flow to the skin.
-Often positive emotions such as excitement results in increased blood flow to our fingers and toes, often displaying the colors of violet, blue and green.
+The three above mood ring colors are often displayed when our skin temperature is warmer due to increased or high blood flow to the skin.
+Often, positive emotions such as excitement results in increased blood flow to our fingers and toes, often displaying the mood ring colors of violet, blue and green.

 - Amber – Anxious, emotional uncertainty.

 - Gray – Uncertain, perhaps under some pressure or stress.

 - Black – Feeling tension, perhaps stressed.
 When the mood ring displays black, and black alone, it may suggest the ring has died, the crystals are no longer responding to temperature.